What is a Float?

 Is there anything I should do to prepare?

-Don’t drink coffee or any caffeinated beverage for several hours beforehand (it could make you a bit jittery).
-Also, don’t shave or wax a day or two before since the salt water can irritate your skin if you have done so.
-Eating a light meal about an hour to 90 minutes ahead of time stops your stomach from sounding like an angry monster while you float and it is always a good idea to be well hydrated.
+Avoid coffee or any caffeinated beverage for several hours beforehand (it could make you a bit jittery), as well as avoid shaving or waxing a day or two before - the salt water can irritate your skin if you have done so.
+Eating a light meal about an hour to 90 minutes ahead of time stops your stomach from sounding like an angry monster while you float, and it is always a good idea to be well hydrated.
 Other than that, there’s no specific preparation needed.

 Do I need to bring anything?

 If you have longer hair, you may want to bring a comb or brush.
-Also, something to put your contact lenses into while you’re in the tank.
-Other than that, we provide everything you need (towels, robe, earplugs, body wash, shampoo, conditioner, etc.)
+If you plan on removing your contacts, please be sure to bring something to put your contact lenses into while you’re in the tank.
+We provide everything you need (towels, robe, earplugs, body wash, shampoo, conditioner, etc.)

 What if I am claustrophobic?

 Being in the tanks is more like floating in outer space than being shut in a box.
 You’re always in control of your environment, and even people with extreme claustrophobia have reported having no problems with their time in the tank.

 Yes.
 Just follow the same protocol you would for use of a swimming pool.

 Like a pickle covered in maple syrup, pregnant women LOVE floating!
 There is even special positions you can float in that will help relieve all of the weight of the baby off of the mother’s body.
 If you are in your third trimester or have any concerns, please consult with your physician before coming in.